truenas/documentation/content/en/hub/tasks/scheduled/snapshot-scheduling.md

 ## Process Summary

 * Tasks > Periodic Snapshot Tasks
-  * Select the dataset to snapshot
+  * Select the dataset to snapshot.
-  * Define snapshot options
+  * Define snapshot options.
     * How long to keep it.
-    * How snapshots are named
+    * How snapshots are named.
   * Schedule when the task will run.
-    * Presets are for quickly configuring a task
+    * Presets are for quickly configuring a task.
-    * Advanced scheduler is typically recommended
+    * Advanced scheduler is typically recommended.

 ## Creating Dataset Snapshot Schedules

-Go to **Tasks > Periodic Snapshot Tasks** and click **ADD**
+Go to **Tasks > Periodic Snapshot Tasks** and click **ADD**.

 <img src="/images/tasks-periodicsnap-add.png">
 <br><br>